exorde-labs/Exorde-Client-Microservice-Mint/README.md

 ```

 The `spotters.yaml` is connected with processing services in `docker-compose` trough a docker network called `exorde-network`.
 You do not need launching them together.

-### Available parameters

-- `UPIPE_SIZE`: allow to spawn multiple `upipe` service, which are responsible for CPU unit-processing
-- `UPIPE_PROCESSING_TIMEOUT`: allows you to specify the timeout on CPU processing logic, a short time can be used on better machine while slower machine will fall in the 8s range.
-- `TRACE`: enable tracing

-### :warning: Important
-- There is **no orchestration mechanism** when you launch your spotters this way.
-- They will be staticly launched and **the module distribution usage is 100% under your control.**